wdi-sg/choose_your_own_adventure_js/readme.md

+# URL for my version of this project: [https://ckkok.github.io/cyoa]

 # Choose Your Own Adventure!

 Using what you know about data types, variables, operators, conditional blocks, and accepting user input, create a text-based game that allows the user to arrive at different "destinations" based on the inputs they type.